quaquel/EMAworkbench/docs/source/tutorial.rst

 series.
 We can now simply run this model by calling :func:`perform_experiments`. ::

-   perform_experiments(model, 1000, parallel=True)

-Here we add a new keyword argument, parallel, which tells the workbench that the experiments can be run in parallel making use of the multiple cores your computer has available.
+with MultiprocessingEvaluator(model) as evaluator:
+    results = evaluator.perform_experiments(1000)

+We now use a evaluator, which ensures that the code is executed in parallel.

 Is it generally good practice to first run a model a small number of times sequentially prior to running in parallel.
 In this way, bugs etc. can be